cp-algorithms/cp-algorithms/src/data_structures/stack_queue_modification.md

 We have to solve this problem in linear time, i.e. $O(n)$.

-We can use any of the two modified queues to solve the problem.
+We can use any of the three modified queues to solve the problem.
 The solutions should be clear: we add the first $M$ element of the array, find and output its minimum, then add the next element to the queue and remove the first element of the array, find and output its minimum, etc.
 Since all operations with the queue are performed in constant time on average, the complexity of the whole algorithm will be $O(n)$.